Helicopter: Forward flight

+Autorotation

+If the engine fails or is disconnected from the rotor system, the helicopter will enter an autorotation, where the helicopter's main rotor turns due to air moving up through the rotor, instead of engine power driving the rotor.

 Uses

 Due to the operating characteristics of the helicopter—its ability to take off and land vertically, and to hover for extended periods of time, as well as the aircraft's handling properties under low airspeed conditions—it has proved advantageous to conduct tasks that were previously not possible with other aircraft, or were time- or work-intensive to accomplish on the ground.
 Today, helicopter uses include transportation of people and cargo, military uses, construction, firefighting, search and rescue, tourism, medical transport, law enforcement, agriculture, news and media, and aerial observation, among others.

 A helicopter used to carry loads connected to long cables or slings is called an aerial crane.
 Aerial cranes are used to place heavy equipment, like radio transmission towers and large air conditioning units, on the tops of tall buildings, or when an item must be raised up in a remote area, such as a radio tower raised on the top of a hill or mountain.
 Helicopters are used as aerial cranes in the logging industry to lift trees out of terrain where vehicles cannot travel and where environmental concerns prohibit the building of roads.
 These operations are referred to as longline because of the long, single sling line used to carry the load.
 In military service helicopters are often useful for delivery of outsized slung loads that would not fit inside ordinary cargo aircraft: artillery pieces, large machinery (field radars, communications gear, electrical generators), or pallets of bulk cargo.
 In military operations these payloads are often delivered to remote locations made inaccessible by mountainous or riverine terrain, or naval vessels at sea.

 In electronic news gathering, helicopters have provided aerial views of some major news stories, and have been doing so, from the late 1960s.
 Helicopters have also been used in films, both in front and behind the camera.

 The largest single non-combat helicopter operation in history was the disaster management operation following the 1986 Chernobyl nuclear disaster.
 Hundreds of pilots were involved in airdrop and observation missions, making dozens of sorties a day for several months.

 "Helitack" is the use of helicopters to combat wildland fires.
 The helicopters are used for aerial firefighting (water bombing) and may be fitted with tanks or carry helibuckets.
 Helibuckets, such as the Bambi bucket, are usually filled by submerging the bucket into lakes, rivers, reservoirs, or portable tanks.
 Tanks fitted onto helicopters are filled from a hose while the helicopter is on the ground or water is siphoned from lakes or reservoirs through a hanging snorkel as the helicopter hovers over the water source.
 Helitack helicopters are also used to deliver firefighters, who rappel down to inaccessible areas, and to resupply firefighters.
 Common firefighting helicopters include variants of the Bell 205 and the Erickson S-64 Aircrane helitanker.